Flotomate/product_docs/source/patch-management/automatic-patch-deployment.rst

 -  Select **Automatic Patch Deployment** from the Patch menu.

 -  The Automatic Patch Deployment page opens.
 Here you can view all your existing auto-deployments tasks if any.
-Click on **Create Auto Deploy Task** situated in the top right corner of the page.
+Click on **Create Auto Patch Deploy Task** situated in the top right corner of the page.

 -  A new page opens with the following fields and options: